mpagnoulle/R503-Fingerprint-Library/README.md

 <table><tr><td>ℹ Information:

-* This library is ESP32's hardware UARTs, you can choose which pins to be assigned to the UART, consider reserved pins while doing so.
+* This library is using ESP32's hardware UARTs, you can choose which pins to be assigned to the UART, consider reserved pins while doing so.
 * If you do not intend to use touch induction to provide a wake-up signal to the ESP32 when the sensor is touched, the white wire can be left unconnected.
 </td></tr></table>